 The last section paints the best possible way to solve the issue of a perceived controversy when it comes to a dangerous encounter for officers.

 However, the thing that permeates most reactions is solipsism; the belief that the experience of self is the most important.
 This doesn’t make the general public narcissistic, nor self-absorbed.
 What it means is that most people understand the world around them from the perspective of themselves almost exclusively.
 It is truly hard to learn how to understand the world from any other perspective.

 This is likely why things like “faux pas” exist.
 They seem socially out of line but are clear examples of how self matters most to each person.

 This affects how people interpret when they see the experience of others.
 Their reactions will be draped in their own experience, their own belief.
 It is terribly hard to change perspective by explaining anything.

-Your best work is when you can take the video that creates a million words, and break it down into several images that creates a thousand words each, which then makes it easier for the public to understand the experience of another, their police officer.
+Your best work is when you can take the video that creates a million words and break it down into several images that create a thousand words each, which then makes it easier for the public to understand the experience of another, their police officer.

 Watch in Action

 Perception is hard to shape.
 There are methods to address it.
-CaseGuard Studio is built with showing the facts as they are, and removing any doubt that could be present in a given incident.
+CaseGuard Studio is built by showing the facts as they are and removing any doubt that could be present in a given incident.